colevandersWands/reading-code-prep/forest-and-trees/README.md

   otherwise they are not :(
 */

+// call prompt: instructions for the program
-// ! prompt the user for input and assign it to `userInput` let userInput = prompt('enter the word "yes", upper or lower case');
+// declare, init: the value returned from calling `prompt` (string or null) let userInput = prompt('enter the word "yes", upper or lower case');

-// convert the `userInput` to lower case and compare it to the string "yes"
+// declare, init: an empty string let reaction = '';

-// !compare the input to null
-if (userInput === null) {
+// test: compare the input to null if (userInput === null) {
-  // alert a sad face
+  // write: a sad face
-  alert(':(');
+  reaction = ':(';
 }
-// ? convert the input to lower case and compare it to 'yes' else if (userInput.toLowerCase() === 'yes') {
+// test: convert the input to lower case and compare it to 'yes' else if (userInput.toLowerCase() === 'yes') {
-  // alert the user input concatenated with an exclamation mark alert(userInput + '!');
+  // write: the input concatenated with an exclamation mark reaction = userInput + '!';
 }
 // the input is not null, and is not 'yes' else {
-  // alert the user input concatenated with an exclamation mark alert('baaaaad: ' + userInput);
+  // write: baaaad concatenated with the input reaction = 'baaaaad: ' + userInput;
 }

+// call alert: the correct reaction alert(reaction);
 ```

 [TOP](#forest-and-trees)